leuraph/experiments/edge_based_variational_adaptivity/plain_convergence/readme.md

 # Summary

-This directory holds experiments intended to provide qualitative insights whether plain convergence of EVA is provable using an energy-contraction, i.e., we want to numerically investigate whether the following inequality holds true for a series of examples:
+This directory holds experiments intended to provide qualitative insights whether EVA exhibits an energy-contraction property, i.e., we want to numerically investigate whether the following inequality holds true for a series of examples:
 $$